 (12) In its Fiscal Year 2021 Adopted Budget, the City projected that Fiscal Year 2020 would end with a General Fund balance of \$254.908 million.
 In the Fiscal Year 2020 ACFR, the City reported that Fiscal Year 2020 ended with a General Fund balance of \$290.672 million.
-Such number has been included as the "Prior Year Fund Balance" in FY 2021 Fourth Quarter QCMR.
+Such number has been included as the "Prior Year Fund Balance" in the Thirtieth Five-Year Plan.

-The following discussion of the Fiscal Year 2021 Adopted Budget, the Twenty-Ninth Five-Year Plan, the Fiscal Year 2022 Adopted Budget, the Thirtieth Five-Year Plan, and the FY 2021 Fourth Quarter QCMR, as applicable, is based, in part, on projections and forward-looking statements related to Fiscal Year 2021 and Fiscal Year 2022.
+The following discussion of the Fiscal Year 2021 Adopted Budget, the Twenty-Ninth Five-Year Plan, the Fiscal Year 2022 Adopted Budget, and the Thirtieth Five-Year Plan, as applicable, is based, in part, on projections and forward-looking statements related to Fiscal Year 2021 and Fiscal Year 2022.
 No assurance can be given that the applicable budget estimates and forward-looking statements will be realized.
 The accuracy of such budget estimates and forward-looking statements cannot be verified until after the close of the applicable Fiscal Year and the completion of the related audit.

 Fiscal Year 2021 Adopted Budget and Twenty-Ninth Five-Year Plan.
 The City's proposed Fiscal Year 2021 operating budget was submitted by the Mayor to City Council on March 5, 2020, along with the City's proposed five-year plan for Fiscal Years 2021-2025.
 Each of those documents was revised and resubmitted on May 1, 2020 to include the City's then-current assessment of the impact of the COVID-19 pandemic on the City's financial position and operations.
 On June 25, 2020, City Council approved the Fiscal Year 2021 operating budget ordinance, which was signed by the Mayor on June 26, 2020 (the "Fiscal Year 2021 Adopted Budget").
-On June 26, 2020, the City submitted to PICA its FY 2021-2025 Five Year Financial Plan Per Council Approved Budget (the "Twenty-Ninth Five-Year Plan").
-PICA recommended approval of such plan on July 21, 2020.